Hundreds lined the sidewalks as Mardi Gras parades rolled through downtown

 Fancy cars, and of course marching bands, paraded through the streets—keeping the carnival spirit alive after skipping a year due to COVID.

 "We got a ton of people out.
 We got a ton of bands.
-15 floats, and we're so excited to be back," Charles Harvey in the Krewe of Orion said.
+Fifteen floats, and we're so excited to be back," Charles Harvey in the Krewe of Orion said.

 Before the Krewe of Orion rolled, the Krewe of Mystique—the oldest Mardi Gras parade in Baton Rouge—hit the streets.